 Make the Games Optional: Let Employees Choose To Play

 Just like any new process, not every worker will take to it right away.
-Workplace gamification must be rolled out slowly and it must also be optional.
+That’s why not only must you roll out workplace gamification slowly, but also make it optional.
 Not every worker will want to take part for one reason or another.
 At Amazon, they have decided that employees can participate on a voluntary basis.
 It is important to allow workers to choose how they wish to carry out their work.
 Some may feel that playing games to fulfill their work duties is manipulative.
 Giving them a choice gives a comforting degree of freedom.

-Workplace gamification has been used in a number of industries with great success, and the warehouse is no exception.
+A number of industries use workplace gamification with great success, and your warehouse is no exception.
 There are many different ways to implement gamification in the warehouse, but the goal is always the same: to create a more enjoyable and productive working environment for everyone involved.